robblovell/echo-server/README.md

 export DOCKER_CERT_PATH="/Users/[your home]/.minikube/certs"
 export MINIKUBE_ACTIVE_DOCKERD="minikube"
 ```
+You can use kubectx to switch between kubernetes configs in .Kube/kubeconfig.yaml
 ### Kubernetes

 Now you can use the kubernetes *deployment* configuration in the kubernetes directory to